Rubiks37/Practice-CTF-Writeups/PatriotCTF/BitByBit/README.md

 - Difficulty: 4/10
 - Enjoyability: 7/10

 I have never solved a cryptography challenge as hard as this, so I'm super proud of this one.
-It was a little tedious near the end, but it felt very nice to see the plaintext shot out of my code.
+It was a little tedious near the end, but it felt very nice to see the plaintext shoot out of my code.
 I hope you enjoyed my first ever writeup!